jasonyang-ee/QtBuilder-Dockerfile/README.md

 `dev.sh` will create a docker image containing Qt library that can be used to build Qt applications.

+The main goal of this project is to build Qt for ARM64 architecture.

-Both scripts will build for both linux amd64 and arm64 architecture.
+Both scripts will build for linux AMD64 and ARM64 architecture by default.